solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/README.md

 ### Whiteboard Design Session

-In this whiteboard design session, you will look at how to design a strategy for migrating existing on-premises Windows Server and SQL Server workloads to Azure.
-Throughout the whiteboard design session, you will look at the Virtual Machine pricing, integrated management of cloud and on-premises workloads using Azure Arc, and migrating SQL Server workloads to Azure.
+In this whiteboard design session, you will learn to design a strategy for migrating existing on-premises Windows Server and SQL Server workloads to Azure.
+Throughout the whiteboard design session, you will look at the Virtual Machine (VM) pricing, integrated management of cloud, and on-premises workloads using Azure Arc, and migrating SQL Server workloads to Azure.

-At the end of the workshop, you will be better able to design a migration strategy for Windows Server workloads to Azure VMs, SQL Server workloads to Azure SQL Managed Instance (SQL MI), and simplifying workload management using Azure Arc.
+At the end of the workshop, you will be better able to design a migration strategy for Windows Server workloads to Azure VMs, SQL Server workloads to Azure SQL Managed Instance (SQL MI), and simplify workload management using Azure Arc.

 ## Azure services and related products